6 Lower-Body Bodyweight Exercises to Add to Your Workout Routine

 Make sure your weight is in your heels at all times – it helps to slightly lift your toes off the floor while doing this move.
 When you bend your knees, drive your hips back and make sure your knees are bending straight forward.
 Don’t ever let your knees go in front of your toes (your knees will not thank you for that).
 Keep your chest up and shoulders back, being careful not to bend over.

 If getting those thighs parallel to the floor isn’t in your wheelhouse yet, that’s just fine.
 A great way to start working the squat is by finding a bench or chair that you can sit on at the bottom of the movement before standing back up.

 2 | Single-Leg Squat Alternative

-This squat alternative for those who want more work is killer and will require lots of practice.
+This bodyweight exercise is a squat alternative for those who want more work is killer and will require lots of practice.

 What you’re going to do is take everything we just learned about the squat, but do it on one leg.
-Try and keep your raised leg extended out straight in front of you, hovering off of the floor—this will ensure that you feel the burn!
+It doesn’t matter if you start with your right leg or left leg, just try and keep your raised leg extended out straight in front of you, hovering off of the floor―this will ensure that you feel the burn!

 Having a bench or chair to catch you is key here; it’s much harder to maintain form and know when to come back up on one leg.
 Start with sitting down on and getting up from the chair before you think about doing it without.
 It helps to hold your arms farther out in front of you to maintain balance, but don’t let this pull your torso down.